KathrynKatayama/docs.userdive.com/en/web/devguide/javascript/api/changevirtualurl.md

 `changeVirtualUrl` API can use the following web site.

-- Change the element of display without any page transitions
+- Change the element of display without any page moves
 - Use asynchronous transmission as the Ajax
-- Use JavaScript framework
+- Use following JavaScript framework
     - AngularJS
     - React.js
     - Ember.js